-HE
+THE TOP PORTION OF THIS FORM-INCLUDING 4 BOXES BELOW-MUST BE COMPLETED PRIOR TO EMAILING IT TO THE DESIGNATED OFFICIAL.
+DELETE THESE INSTRUCTIONS PRIOR TO SENDING.

-ingness to assist AAOA in the management of this potential conflict of interest.
-Once you have ith the instructor, please return the completed form to <insert name=""> via fax () or e-mail insert date&gt;.
-Thank you.</insert>
+We appreciate your willingness to assist AAOA in the management of this potential conflict of interest.
+Once you have discussed the conflict with the instructor, please return the completed form to <insert name> via fax () or e-mail () by <insert date>.
+Thank you.

 Instructor and

 Contact Information

 Activity Name

 Session Name

+9 Data

 & Date

 Disclosed Conflict

+Disclosed Commet

+In order to comply with the ACCME's Updated Standards for Commercial Support, The AAOA has implemented this disclosure process to ensure that anyone who is in a position to control the content of the education activity has disclosed to us all relevant financial relationships with any commercial interest as it pertains to the content of the presentation.
+This instructor has reported that a potential conflict of interest may exist as a result of a current financial relationship.
+While feedback from the learners will be solicited at the meeting regarding the presence of bias, the ACCME requires conflict to be managed prior to the activity.
+If the conflict cannot be managed, you must choose an alternate instructor.
+Therefore, it is extremely important that you contact the instructor as soon as possible, discuss the conflict of interest, and possible methods of resolution.

-Suggested ways to mana □ Presentation w □ Peer review of □ Content that h □ The instructor nd possible methods of resolution. ge the conflict include: ill include validation of evidence based content. content will be done to ensure absence of bias and, if necessary, content will be restructured. as the potential to include a conflict will be assigned to another individual. will offer no recommendations and will limit content to scientific data and research results. e assigned to address broader implications and recommendations.
+Suggested ways to manage the conflict include:

+- □ Presentation will include validation of evidence based content. - □ Peer review of content will be done to ensure absence of bias and, if necessary, content will be restructured. - □ Content that has the potential to include a conflict will be assigned to another individual. - □ The instructor will offer no recommendations and will limit content to scientific data and research results.
+Another instructor will be assigned to address broader implications and recommendations.

-ow the conflict has been managed: (required)
+Please briefly describe how the conflict has been managed: (required)

-If the conflict cannot be managed, please list two alternate instructors (in order of preference):
+f the conflict cannot be managed d, please list two alternate instructors (in order of preference):

 Name Contact Information

 Name Contact Information

 Signature Date